Top 10 Sunny Sunflower Varieties to Grow

-Discover a whole new face of this radiant bloom with our top picks of cool sunflower varieties.
+Discover a whole new selection of these radiant seed-bearing blooms with our top picks of pretty sunflower varieties.

 I’ve never met a sunflower I didn’t like.
 They’re just so darn cheery and happy—no wonder they’re the go-to seed for kids to grow.
 If you share my love for these big beauties even a little bit, then it’s time to start branching out.
 Sure, the bright yellow blooms that produce seeds for the birds are classics, but there are so many more options on the market.
 It’s easy to get overwhelmed by all those cultivars, though, so we’re here to help.
 Start with this list of some of our favorite sunflower varieties.